 What to include in your birth planPregnancy - birth plan

-Below are many of the things you may want to think about.
+Below are many of the things you may want to think about as you create your birth plan.

-- What do you want to bring to your labor and delivery?
-Music?
+- What atmosphere do you want for labor and delivery?
+Do you want music?
 Lights?
 Pillows?
 Photos?
 Make a list of items you want to bring with you.

 - Who do you want to be with you during labor?
 During delivery?